Zelhorst92/GeKnoQu/README.md

 ### Other usefull videos

 Other helpfull videos I used to supplement my knowledge about javascript.
-While I have not take code directly from these videos, they should be mentioned as an asset.
+While I have not used information directly from these videos, they should be mentioned as an asset, as they made me understand javascript better.

 * [Video by Akshay Saini](https://www.youtube.com/watch?v=8zKuNo4ay8E)
 * [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw)